-Applications that do so must clearly identify what makes the geographic service area rural and how they will address specific challenges in rural communities.
+To qualify for this priority, an application must clearly identify what makes the geographic service area rural and how it will address specific challenges in rural communities.
+Applicants effectively addressing this priority may receive an additional five points during the review process.